Brexit: How travel to the European Union from 2021 will change - News 24

 No. The 90/180 rule applies to the entire Schengen Zone.
 If you leave the zone (for example by returning to the UK or crossing from Slovenia into Croatia) that exit will be recorded on the central database.

-When you return, the frontier officials will check to see how much of your allowance has been used and remains.
+When you return, the frontier officials will check to see how much of your allowance has been used and calculate how much remains.

 Visas